forestdb/forestdb.org/models/lxz-chinese-scope.md

 ## RSA model
 ### Related work

-While scope ambiguity resolution is often explained under the umbrella of compositional semantics, the Rational Speech Act (RSA) framework suggests that the inference over contexts, situation, conversational partner all play an role beyond linguistic factors when we derive meaning from utterances.
-The RSA framework assumes that listener can infer the intended meaning of speakers, and the speakers can choose their utterances based on their inferences about how listeners are going to utilize the information.
+While scope ambiguity resolution is often explained under the umbrella of compositional semantics, the Rational Speech Act (RSA) framework suggests that the inference over contexts, situation, conversational partner all play a role beyond linguistic factors when we derive meaning from utterances.
+The RSA framework assumes that the listener can infer the intended meaning of speakers, and the speakers can choose their utterances based on their inferences about how listeners are going to utilize the information.
 More critically, the joint inference between speaker and listener is achieved by the mutual understanding of the balance between informativeness and utterance cost.
 The speaker is trying to be as informative as possible in delivering the message and to be understood by the listener, but the speaker is not going to be more informative than needed.
 Ever since the seminal work of Frank and Goodman (2012), the RSA framework has been used to address pragmatic inference such as scalar implicature (Goodman and Stuhlmuller, 2013), non-literal interpretation of language (Kao et al., 2014), scope ambiguity resolution (Scontras and Pearl, 2021), vagueness (Lassiter and Goodman, 2013), politeness (Yoon, Tessler, et al., 2016) and lexical uncertainty (Leon Bergen et al., 2016).

 In this project, we will resort to a rational speech act framework to explain these puzzles.
-Crucially, we will explore the role of cognitive factors in scope ambiguous sentences in both Mandarin and English and the explanary power of formal semantic analysis, by explicitly tuning the relevant parameters in our computational model.
+Crucially, we will explore the role of cognitive factors in scope ambiguous sentences in both Mandarin and English and the explanatory power of formal semantic analysis, by explicitly tuning the relevant parameters in our computational model.
 We hope our model could provide a quantitative prediction for the empirical puzzle, and shed light on the cognitive mechanisms underlying developmental and cross-linguistic patterns.

 ### Implementation